- Chairperson: Susan Shell, 617-552-4168, email@example.com

 The Department’s study abroad advisor can advise students about which programs and courses abroad will be acceptable.
 Students are urged to gain approval for specific courses from the Department’s study abroad advisor before departing.
 A student who seeks approval only after he or she returns from abroad risks not getting Political Science credit for study abroad courses.
 Always ask first, and if circumstances in the host country change (as they frequently do), email the foreign study advisor or Director of Undergraduate Studies for advice.

-The Department will accept no more than two courses (six credits) per semester from an institution abroad or four courses (12 credits) for an entire year.
-These courses (credits) will count as major electives only.
-The four courses (12 credits) for the field distributional requirement in the Political Science major (one each in American, Comparative, and International Politics and in Political Theory) must be taken at Boston College.
-No courses taken (credits earned) abroad will be accepted for these distributional requirements.
-Final approval of courses (credits) taken abroad requires the signature of the Department's Study Abroad Advisor on the Approval Forms available from the Office of International Programs in Hovey House.
+The Department will accept no more than two courses per semester from an institution abroad or four courses for an entire year.
+These courses will count as major electives only.
+As noted above, the four courses for the field distributional requirement in the Political Science major (one each in American, Comparative, and International Politics and in Political Theory) must be taken at Boston College.
+No courses taken abroad will be accepted for these distributional requirements.
+Again, bear in mind that courses not credits are the building blocks of our major.
+Single courses taken abroad that carry 3 or more credits will be counted as single courses in the major.
+Thus, for the purposes of the major, three 4-credit political science courses from another institution are counted as three courses (they are not, in other words, treated as equivalent to four 3-credit BC political science courses).
+Final approval of courses taken abroad requires the signature of the Department's Study Abroad Advisor on the Approval Forms available from the Office of International Programs in Hovey House.

 Thesis Writing Outside the Honors Program